A new preservative (HEPB) authorized at the end of 2019

 2. The Scientific Committee on Consumer Safety (SCCS) concluded in its Opinion of 7 April 2017 that, under an aggregate exposure scenario, HEPB can be considered safe when used as a preservative in rinse off, oral care and leave-on cosmetic products at a maximum concentration of 0.7%.
 The SCCS also concluded that more evidence would be needed to exclude eye irritation.

-3. Following concerns raised by several Member States on HEPB as a potential eye irritant and additional scientific ...
+3. Following concerns raised by several Member States on HEPB as a potential eye irritant and additional scientific data submitted by the applicant, the ...